Jayasreev13/idem-candidate-task-jayasree/README.md

-# idem-candidate-task

-# iDem Research Task – Lexical Simplification (EN/FR)
+# iDem Research Task (EN/FR)

 Welcome!
 This mini-project is part of the selection process for a **Research Assistant** role on the iDem project (“Inclusive Democratic Spaces for Deliberation and Participation”).

-You are given **two CSV datasets**, one for English and one for French, built from encyclopedic / wiki-style texts with sentence-level annotations for lexical simplification.
+You are given **two CSV datasets**, one for English and one for French, built from wikipedia and vikidea texts with sentence-level annotations for complexity classification.

 We are interested in **how** you work:
-- how you understand and interrogate noisy data
+- how you understand data
 - how you design and justify simple experiments
 - how clearly you explain your methods and findings